joannaxju/joannaxju/README.md

 # Hi, I'm Joanna 👋🏻

-I'm a **Computer Engineering student at UC San Diego** interested in **processor design, computer architecture, and digital hardware systems**.
+I'm a **Computer Engineering student at UC San Diego** interested in **processor design, computer architecture, embedded systems, and digital hardware**.
+I enjoy working at the intersection of hardware and software, with a focus on understanding and improving computing systems from the hardware level up.

+I'm currently a **High Performance Computing & Embedded Systems Intern at NASA Armstrong Flight Research Center (AFRC)**.

 ## 🧠 Featured Project